Land Grab

 Why use Land Grab?

 By capturing key positions early, organisations can build inertia, mindshare, and integration that make it costly for others to enter later.
-A successful Land Grab sets the stage for ecosystem growth under one’s influence.
+Ownership of the chokepoints—be they physical (permits, spectrum, logistics hubs) or conceptual (standards, developer mindshare)—lets you set the cadence for everyone else.
+A successful Land Grab compounds value: partners integrate, customers form habits, capital follows the visible commitment, and your ability to influence policy or pricing grows.

 How to use Land Grab?